 Chicken keeping: come for the eggs, stay for the chaos.

-When people say, “Oh, I’d love to have chickens—fresh eggs every morning!”
+When people tell me, “I’d love to have chickens!”
 I just smile and nod.
 Because if I told them the whole truth, they’d either run for the hills or hand me a sympathy casserole.
-Raising chickens is part farming, part babysitting, and part stand-up comedy.
-You’ll get eggs, sure—but you’ll also get drama, chaos, and more “what on earth are they doing now?” moments than you thought possible.

-So, let’s walk through Chickens 101, taught with equal parts practical wisdom and sarcasm (because honestly, sarcasm is a survival tool when you live with poultry).
+So, let’s walk through Chickens 101—taught with equal parts practical wisdom and sarcasm (because honestly, sarcasm is a survival tool when you live with poultry).

 Before You Even Buy Chicks…